jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _How does a project get to be a year late? . . . .
 One day at a time._ ― Frederick P. Brooks Jr.

+_[Rule of Credibility] The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time._ — Tom Cargill

 # Requirements

 _The act of describing a program in unambiguous detail and the act of programming are one and the same._ — Kevlin Henney